-- defining normal and system partitions, setting their content and resources, - defining communication objects, - defining access to and parameters for PSP, system extensions, and kernel device drivers, setting their content and resources, - setting PikeOS Separation Kernel attributes, comprising: - o scheduling scheme, - policy for memory cache handling on a partition switch to the extent supported by the operational environment's hardware, - scheme for automatic handling of error conditions, defining the meaning of the safe and secure state.
+- defining normal and system partitions, setting their content and resources, - defining communication objects. - defining access to and parameters for PSP, system extensions, and kernel device drivers, setting their content and resources, - setting TOE attributes, comprising: - scheduling scheme, - policy for memory cache handling on a partition switch to the extent supported by the operational environment's hardware. - scheme for automatic handling of error conditions, defining the meaning of the safe and secure state.